i-umairkhan/ECDSA_Node/readme.md

-## TODO

-This projects has implemented only generating public key / address from private key and gets balance of account from server.
-=> Things remaning are sending transaction.
-1- Signature is generate and public key is recoverd
-2- just need to send (signature , data , publickey) to server 3- on server recover public key from signature
-4- compare it with publickey sent from client
-5- if same then make trasaction usig data
-6- also implement balance component

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.